hacklab-fi/itinfra/src/matrix/general.md

 Historical / deprecated:

 - SMS: We used to have "smsbot", doesn't scale and was impossible to setup without admin involvement.
+- Appservice-slack: Buggy and impossible to maintain, Mautrix-slack replaced this.
+- MX-puppet-discord: EOL, Mautrix-discord replaced this.